Manage your child's health with MyChart.

 Until the virus runs it course, there are some things you can do to help your child feel better.

-- Mix one-half teaspoon salt and one cup of water.
+- Mix 1/4 teaspoon salt and 1 cup of water.

-- Spray the mixture into your child's nose.
-It will help relieve congestion.
+- Spray or place a few drops of the mixture into your child's nose.
+It may help relieve congestion.

 - Treat a fever with medicine if your child is uncomfortable.